Close Alert Banner

 Feeding your child (12 to 24 months)

 Review the nutrition guides from Health Canada to learn about feeding your infant or food safety for children ages five and under from Health Canada.
-To learn about choking hazards, visit the How can I prevent choking?
+To learn about choking hazards, read How can I prevent choking? on this page.

 For nutrition information including recipes and sample menus, visit unlockfood.ca.
 To speak with a registered dietitian, contact Health811 by calling 811.